UW-MSDS-DATA-598-Reproducibility-WI20/brodeur-heintz-wilson-wright-replication-project/README.md

 We welcome contributions from everyone.
 Before you get started, please see our contributor guidelines.
 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 Contibution guidelines can be found [here.](CONTRIBUTING.md) Additional Code of Conduct information can be found [here.](CODE_OF_CONDUCT.md)

+## [Citations]

+A citation for this work available on OSF: DOI 10.17605/OSF.IO/RMZTJ